 Your Zero Trust plan needs to ensure you’re managing access to and from every type of entity.
-That means managing access from:
+That means access management from:

 Key to Zero Trust is the idea that you don’t trust access attempts inside the organization any more than those coming from outside of it.
 So, when users inside the firewall try to access an application, you manage them largely like you would those outside the firewall.

 In addition, Zero Trust doesn’t make exceptions.
 Your high-security requirements apply whenever someone attempts to access an application or data.
 When pretty much means always.

 Traditional security methods are focused on the endpoints where cyber criminals initiate their attacks.
 Zero Trust applies everywhere:

 Identity and access management tools, such as Single Sign-On (SSO) and, Multi-Factor Authentication (MFA), can help you address the what, when, and where.
 SSO improves both security and ease-of-use, eliminating passwords and using a vetted trust relationship for safe authorization.
 MFA adds an important level of security by requesting additional data from users to verify they are who they say they are.